Yashwanthgoud07/auto-annotated-portfolio/content/pages/index.md

 sections:
   - elementId: ''
     colors: colors-f
-    backgroundSize: full
+    backgroundSize: inset
     title: YASHWANTH GOUD BOMMAGOUNI
     subtitle: ' Welcome to My Portfolio!
 I’m thrilled to share my journey and showcase my work through this portfolio.
-Here, you''ll find a collection of projects that highlight my skills and creativity, as well as details about my internships and certifications that have shaped my professional path.'
+Here, you''ll find a collection of projects that highlight my skills and creativity, as well as details about my work experiences and certifications that have shaped my professional path.'
     styles:
       self:
         height: auto